palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

   - !, @, #, $, %, ^, &, *
   - Q,W,E,R,T,Y,U,I

-Take a screenshot of the GUI using lowercase 'm'.
-It will be saved to /SavedData/.
+__Take a screenshot of the GUI using lowercase 'm'!__ It will be saved to /SavedData/.
 To change to the alternate color scheme, use '{' (or Shift + '[').